tjpell/sprintSquad/README.md

 2) main(): If line in file is porperly formed JSON blob, extract name and age and write to output file
 3) Contains methods to do the above, imported by serverlogging.py

-Directories:
+Directories :
 sprint1 : Launches a scheduled JSON ingester, less complex version of the above processes

-templated: basic HTML for a front end to the server's address if visited on chrome
+templates: basic HTML for a front end to the server's address if visited on chrome